 Since the introduction of the New Companies Act no more new Close Corporations can be registered.
 The bulk of all new company registrations are (Pty) Ltd. This is followed by Non-Profit Companies and then Incorporations.
 NPO and Trust are not registered with CIPC but with the Department of Welfare and the Master of the Court respectively.
 Partnership and Sole Proprietors are not registered legal entities and therefore also not registered with CIPC.

 To register your company directly with CIPC is slightly cheaper than using a professional company registration business; other than that, there is no benefit.
 This is because CIPC does not issue share certificates.
-This is fundamental floor in the CIPC registration process as banks want to know who the owner of the company is.
+This is fundamental flaw in the CIPC registration process as banks want to know who the owner of the company is.
 To register a bank ready company is with all the supporting documents to open a bank account it is better dealing with a professional company registration business.
 The next problem regarding CIPC is the fact that they do not offer an instant payment solution as they stopped all credit card payments for new company registrations.
 Don’t lose your documents as you will be in trouble.
 CIPC does not have a free document storage and retrieval service such as SwiftReg.
 As mention earlier almost nobody at CIPC takes responsibility so if you encounter delays in the process you are on your own.
 The CIPC call center number is not supported and the emails are not answered.
 The ticketing system has improved queries but they do not manage the queries in date order which frustrates the users.

 According to CIPC own first quarter 2017 statistics more than 82% of all calls were abandoned.
 Yes they did improve, but is the acceptable bearing in mind they have a budget of many tens of million of Rands.
 This is yet another example of why the public continue to deal with professional company registration firms.
 It is sad that this is allowed to happen as some managers implementing the system have good intentions, but in reality the call centre disappoints.